 My name in Maria Glawe.
-I am the founder and project leader of Sustainable Poetry.
+I am the founder and project manager of Sustainable Poetry.
 I work as a Swedish teacher at Söderslättsgymnasiet in Trelleborg, Sweden.
 I also teach Swedish as a second language and basic literacy for newly arrived students.
 My teaching approach is based on education and learning for sustainable development.
 I work on a project-based basis with the students as co-creators in community development.
 I have received several awards for my work, for example: “Best Teacher in Sweden 2018”, “The Gold Apple 2018”, “UN-Teacher of the year 2019” – in Sweden.
-Now I write my first book with a researcher from Stockholm University.
+I write my first book about Designs for Learning with senior professor and researcher Staffan Selander at Stockholm University.
 I believe in the power of Co-Creation.
 The teacher job is all about collaboration!

 My name is Valentina Fera and I work as an English teacher at IIS Enzo Ferrari, a secondary school in the south of Italy.
 My school promotes a variety of learning approaches and focuses on developing social and civic competences.
 My students are 14-19 years old and they take part in different projects and activities aimed at developing their cultural awareness and digital skills.
 Agenda 2030 is a milestone in our school curriculum and our students are the active actors for a sustainable future.